tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:ActedUpon
 - Preferred Label: Acted Upon
-- Definition: An InformationElement, expressed in concrete terms, about which a DataQualityNeed expresses Assertions about the data quality in that element.
+- Definition: A bdqffdq:InformationElement, expressed in concrete terms, about which a bdqffdq:DataQualityNeed expresses bdqffdq:Assertions about the data quality in that bdqffdq:InformationElement.
 - SubClass Of: InformationElement
-- Comments: An InformationElement to which a Result applies.
+- Comments: A bdqffdq:InformationElement to which a bdqffdq:ResponseResult applies.

 ********************